Japan’s move to lower South Korea trade status takes effect

 Japan denies retaliating and says wartime compensation issues were already settled.

-“This is just a review to enable proper checks on exports, and it’s not motivated by any intention to affect relations with South Korea, let alone any retaliation,” Hiroshige Seko, minister of economy, trade and industry, said Tuesday, in anticipation of the change taking effect.
+The wrangling has dented what had been a thriving tourism and cultural exchange between the neighboring nations, including Japanese becoming fans of Korean pop music and movies.
+Some South Koreas are boycotting Japanese goods or joining street protests to denounce Japan.

-He reiterated Japan’s position that the decision was over concerns about what could be used for military purposes.
+Hiroshige Seko, minister of economy, trade and industry, said earlier this week that the trade status review was needed for proper checks on exports because of concerns about what could be used for military purposes.

 Japan has never specified the security concerns further, or how they originated.

 Seko also denounced South Korea’s scrapping the military intelligence agreement, called the General Security of Military Information Agreement, or GSOMIA, arguing the trade decision was not directly related to military cooperation.